 Secured credit cards for bad credit

 One way to rebuild your credit is to sign up for a secured credit card and to use it responsibly.
-In fact, this might be the easiest credit card to get.
 With a secured credit card, you can open a credit card with a spending limit equal to the amount of cash you deposit with the bank issuing the credit card.
 The security deposit is not applied to purchases that you make on the card.
 It is held by the bank in case you fail to pay the bill.
 With responsible use by you a secured card can provide you the opportunity to demonstrate your ability to manage a revolving credit line, improve your credit score, and eventually graduate to an unsecured credit card.[Related: Improve Your Credit Score]

 Store credit cards for bad credit